Mirza Agha Emami

 Abbas Karabision (1922–1992)

-Abbas Karabision was a noted carpet and tile designer from Isfahan, celebrated for reviving classical arabesque and khata'i motifs.
-His designs were incorporated into significant Islamic and civic landmarks across Iran and beyond.
+Abbas Karabision was a noted carpet and tile designer from Isfahan, celebrated for reviving classical arabesque and khata'i motifs that influenced persian carpet pattern development across civic and religious architecture.

 Akbar Mahdiei (1954–February 2025)